-Counting baby toes, pennies and the number of times Micah says “sooopooon” (spoon) in a day – all good stuff!
-But when it comes to my kids health math rarely factors in.
+I like math just about as much as the next mom.
+Counting baby toes, pennies and the number of times my son says “sooopooon” (spoon) in a day – all good stuff!
+But when it comes to my kids health, math rarely factors in.
 Why?
-I watch them, not the numbers.
+Because I watch them, not the numbers.
 This is especially true with fevers.

 I’m not alone, either.
 According to Dr. Hannah Chow-Johnson – pediatrician at Loyola University Health System and assistant professor of pediatrics at Loyola University Chicago Stritch School of Medicine – numbers may not be as significant as we tend to think.

 “My most frequent calls are from worried parents who want to know how high is too high of a fever.
 What many parents don’t realize is that often, fevers are their child’s friend.

 …Fevers can actually help your child recover more quickly, especially if he or she is battling a viral illness . . .
 I often wish thermometers had a gauge that read either ‘fever’ or ‘no fever.’
 That would definitely help parents who worry if their child has a fever that’s too high.”

 Loyola Medicine: That Fever Might Be Your Child’s Friend

 Here’s a video from another pediatrician, Dr. Wendy Sue Swanson, which explains more:*

 And then there’s Dr. Janice Sullivan, a professor of pediatric clinical care and clinical pharmacology at the University of Louisville School of Medicine, who told The Washington Post that “Fever is the body’s normal response to infection — it’s a natural defense mechanism.”
 She explains that a high temperature triggers the body’s production of infection-fighting white blood cells, which inhibits the growth of viruses and bacteria, and that “If you lower the fever, you may be affecting the body’s ability to respond to that infection.”